We are United Voices of the World

 Our members receive full protection from the moment they join.
 Other benefits include:

-A strong community of members ready to fight for you
+A strong community of members ready to fight alongside you

 Monthly meetings to discuss and vote on union matters